 Collect an Idea Portfolio

 Go through magazines, either pulling out or marking pages that have pictures that appeal to you.
+Or you can collect digital images and create Pinterest boards that can be shared with us, or Dropbox, or save the photos to send to us!
 The most comprehensive portfolios would have pictures in each of a number of categories, such as Exterior Appearance, Kitchen Ideas, Bathroom Ideas, Landscape Ideas, Window Ideas, Flooring Ideas and so on.
 However, if you do not have time to make an extensive collection, any pictures you provide will be extremely helpful.
 These photos will help to inform us of your style and general likes and dislikes.
-There are many great resources for inspiration on the internet too-like Houzz and Pinterest.
-Many of our clients create and share a pinterest account with us as we start working on a design.
+There are many great resources for inspiration on the internet too – like Houzz and Pinterest.
+Many of our clients create and share a Pinterest account with us as we start working on a design.

 Form a List